24 Countries Where You Can Live for $750 Per Month [Full List]

 3. Kenya

-Next on the list is Kenya, where you could rent a cozy apartment in a city like Nakuru for about $150 per month.
+Next on the list is Kenya, where you could rent a cozy apartment in a city like Nakuru for about $250 per month (or, like in Nigeria, spend a few thousand dollars on an ultra-modern penthouse).
+But we’re here for the budget living!

 And despite what most of us believe (that the entire African continent is warm and dry), there’s actually an important rainy season in Kenya which usually disrupts the poor local infrastructure.